-Abnormalities in gastric motility may cause early satiation due to reduced fundus compliance, and prolonged satiety caused by slower gastric emptying.
+Reduced fundal compliance, and prolonged satiety and slower gastric emptying.

 Olfactory deficit has been demonstrated in the elderly and this may also reduce hunger.

+Anorexia nervosa in elderly

+DSM-5 and ICD-10 Criteria for Anorexia Nervosa

+DSM-5

+psych (interview

-Anorexia nervosa in elderly DSM-5 and ICD-10 Criteria for Anorexia Nervosa DSM-5 psych/(interview - •Restriction of energy intake relative to requirements, leading to a significantly low body weight in the context of age, sex, developmental trajectory, and physical health. - •Intense fear of gaining weight or becoming fat ,or persistent behaviour that interferes with weight gain, even though at significantly low weight. - Disturbance in the way one's body shape or weight is experienced, undue influence of body weight and shape on self evaluation.
-(Body Image disturbance) ICD-10 - •Body weight is maintained at least 15% below that expected or Quetelet's body mass index is 17.5 or less - •The weight loss is self-induced by avoidance of "fattening foods" and one or more of the following: self-induced vomiting; self-induced purging; excessive exercise; use of appetite suppressants and/or diuretics - •There is body-image distortion whereby a dread of fatness persists as an intrusive, overvalued idea and the patient imposes a low weight threshold on himself or herself - •A widespread endocrine disorder involving the hypothalamic-pituitary-gonadal axis is manifest in women as amenorrhoea and in men as a loss of sexual interest and potency
+- •Restriction of energy intake relative to requirements, leading to a significantly low body weight in the context of age, sex, developmental trajectory, and physical health. - Intense fear of gaining weight or becoming fat, or persistent behaviour that interferes with weight gain, even though at significantly low weight. - Disturbance in the way one's body shape or weight is experienced, undue influence of body weight and shape on self evaluation.
+(Body Image disturbance)

+- •Body weight is maintained at least 15% below that expected or Quetelet's body mass index is 17.5 or less - •The weight loss is self-induced by avoidance of "fattening foods" and one or more of the following: self-induced vomiting; self-induced purging; excessive exercise; use of appetite suppressants and/or diuretics - •There is body-image distortion whereby a dread of fatness persists as an intrusive, overvalued idea and the patient imposes a low weight threshold on himself or herself - •A widespread endocrine disorder involving the hypothalamic-pituitary-gonadal axis is manifest in women as amenorrhoea and in men as a loss of sexual interest and potency

+Anorexia nervosa in the elderly

+Often overlooked

-Anorexia nervosa in the elderly The mean age was 68.6 years (range 50-94), and the majority (88%) of cases were females.
+The mean age was 68.6 years (range 50-94), and the majority (88%) of cases were females.
 The majority (81%) of cases had anorexia nervosa, and 10% had bulimia nervosa.
 Late onset eating disorders were more common (69%) than early onset.
 Comorbid psychiatric conditions existed in 60%, most commonly major depression.
-Management with a combination of behavioral and pharmacologic interventions was most successful, although only 42% were treated successfully.
-Mortality was high (21%) secondary to the eating disorder and its complications.
-(Lapid et al, 2010) Anorexia nervosa in the elderly Older adults suffering from eating disorders fall mainly into the following three categories: - those who have suffered from an eating disorder in the past and went untreated; - those whose eating disorder went into remission and resurfaced later in life; and - those whose disorder emerged later in life "tardive" anorexics (controversial) Older women's stressors include such things as empty nest, divorce, loss of parents, widowhood, retirement, chronic illness/disability, death of an adult child, and growing old/facing mortality Lack of enthusiasm for life; attempts to get attention from family members; protest against living conditions, such as in a nursing home; economic hardship; and medical problems.
-Anorexia in the elderly A way of coping with something else that the person finds extremely difficult to express, feel, or control.
-In this way, the role of the eating disorder is much like alcohol for an alcoholic.
-Both serve the same purpose-to avoid, numb, and cope Less like to experience disturbed body image and preoccupation with weight, eating, and shape, and more likely to exhibit persistent depressed mood Cardiac arrhythmia, heart failure, aspiration pneumonia, respiratory failure, pancytopenia, renal failure, hypoglycemia, hypercortisolism, thyroid abnormalities, osteoporosis, hepatitis, pancreatitis, constipation, and cerebral atrophy.
-Screening Malnutrition - MUST Malnutrition Universal Screening Tool Eating disorder - SCOFF Depression - Geriatric Depression Scale (GDS) Hospital Anxiety and Depression Scale (HADS) Table 2.
-SCOFF screening questionnaire for eating disorders100% sensitive if two or more positive: Do you make yourself Sick because you feel uncomfortably full?
+20% mortality.
+(Lapid, 2019)

+Gaining control over loved ones through protest and by drawing attention to the discontent they feel for their current circumstances (Harris and Cumella, 2006) A method of indirect suicide (Harris and Cumella, 2006)

+May use eating as a control mechanism to regain power in their lives, a consequence of the loss of control that accompanies aging (Harris and Cumella, 2006)

+Aging physical appearance, with age-related body changes, and changes in familial relationships are associated with the development of eating disorders in the elderly (Gupta, 1990)

+Anorexia nervosa in the elderly

+Three groups:

+- those who have suffered from an eating disorder in the past and went untreated; - those whose eating disorder went into remission and resurfaced later in life; - those whose disorder emerged later in life "tardive" anorexics (controversial)

+Stressors include - 'empty nest', divorce, loss of parents, widowhood, retirement, chronic illness/disability, death of an adult child, and growing old/facing mortality

+Less likely to have disturbed body image and preoccupation with weight, eating, and shape

+More likely to exhibit persistent depressed mood

+Screening

+Malnutrition - MUST Malnutrition Universal Screening Tool

+Eating disorder - SCOFF

+Depression - Geriatric Depression Scale (GDS) Hospital Anxiety and Depression Scale (HADS) Table 2.
+SCOFF screening questionnaire for eating disorders100% sensitive if two or more positive:

+Do you make yourself Sick because you feel uncomfortably full?